RLCard: A Toolkit for Reinforcement Learning in Card Games¶

 is a string of a environment;config

-is a dictionary specifying some environment configurations, which are as follows.
+is a dictionary that specifies some environment configurations, which are as follows.seed

 : DefaultNone

 .
-Set a environment local random seed for reproducing the results.
+Set a environment local random seed for reproducing the results.allow_step_back

 : DefaultFalse